Contributions to Forthcoming Issues of Libyan Studies

 The Society invites contributions for future volumes of Libyan Studies.
 Manuscripts and illustrations can be posted or emailed at any time, as articles will appear on the Web before the print publication, through Cambridge Journals Online’s First View .

-The deadline for the 2016 publication (Volume 47) has now passed.
-Articles for the 2017 publication (Volume 48) can now be submitted up until 21 April, including book reviews.
-The deadline for articles for Volume 49 is January 2018
+The deadline for the 2018 publication (Volume 49) has now passed.
+Articles for the 2019 publication (Volume 50) can now be submitted up until January 2019, including book reviews.

 Guidelines for Contributors